aspose-cells-cloud/aspose-cells-cloud-docs/cells/developer-guide/assembly/_index.md

 weight: 200
 ---

-This REST API indicates `assembly` data in an Excel file.
+This REST API indicates to  `assembly` data in an Excel file.

 ## RSET API